pierre-rouleau/pel/doc/pel-manual.rst

 pel-use-erlang-start           *Future*.
 Reserved to control use of Erlang                  Not for this
                                support.                                                      version.

-pel-use-esup                   Enabless the use of the esup_                                 Yes, from MELPA_.
+pel-use-esup                   Enables the use of the esup_                                  Yes, from MELPA_.
                                package, the Emacs StartUp Profiler.

-pel-use-expand-region          Enabless the use of the                                       Yes, from MELPA_.
+pel-use-expand-region          Enables  the use of the                                       Yes, from MELPA_.
                                expand-region_ package which provides a powerful
                                text selection mechanism.